akitaonrails/manga-downloadr/README.md

 If there's any interruption (bad network) you can run the same command line again and it will resume from where it was interrupted before.

+If you want to restart from scratch, delete the "/tmp/[your manga].yml" that saves the current workflow state.

 ## Contributing

 1. Fork it ( https://github.com/akitaonrails/manga-downloadr/fork )